Resource Library

 No votes yet

-• This dataset comes from a study of 12 healthy males randomly assigned to a three-period crossover design, in which were given one of 3 doses of a drug.
-Blood samples were collected at specified time intervals, and data on plasma levels were collected.
-Questions from this study refer to the relationship between dosage and plasma levels.
+• This dataset comes from a study of 100 female mice treated with one of 3 doses of a drug, and then impregnated by untreated males.
+The fetuses were examined for skeletal malformations.
+Questions from this study refer to the relationship between affected fetuses and dosage.
 A text file version of the data is found in the relation link.

 0